coumbaya/lift/README.md

 `--setWinSlice` or `-ws <window_in_seconds>`: for setting the maximum temporal distance between first and last subquery, defining the input DB slice (by default 3600 seconds)

 `--setWinJoin` or `-wj <window_in_seconds>`: for setting the maximum joinable window interval gap between two subqueries or triple patterns (by default 3600 seconds)

-## Testing LIFT with queries' traces in http://client.linkeddatafragments.org

-In order to test LIFT's functionality, you can use traces from queries of the menu in http://client.linkeddatafragments.org.

-1. In directory [**query_traces_isolated**](https://github.com/coumbaya/lift/tree/master/experiments_with_client.linkeddatafragments.org/query_traces_isolated) you find traces of queries executed in isolation, each in the same LDF server.
-2. In directory [**query_traces_concurrency**](https://github.com/coumbaya/lift/tree/master/experiments_with_client.linkeddatafragments.org/query_traces_concurency) you find traces of queries of the same collection executed in concurrence, each in the same LDF server.

-LIFT's experiment results, with traces of queries in http://client.linkeddatafragments.org, are available [here](https://github.com/coumbaya/lift/blob/master/experiments.md)

-You can simulate your own concurrent execution trace and generate your suffle with our **traceMixer** programm, availble  [here](https://github.com/coumbaya/traceMixer)

 ## About and Contact